 Identity Theft Protection

-If you're concerned about identity theft, you can check with your bank to see what protection measures they have in place, too, as well as any additional coverage offered by your renters or homeowners insurance policy should your personal information be compromised.
+If you're concerned about identity theft, check with your bank to see what protection measures they have in place, too, as well as any additional coverage offered by your renters or homeowners insurance policy should your personal information be compromised.
 In addition, you should always monitor your credit and card transactions for inaccurate information.

-We are not certified tax advisors.
+We're not certified tax advisors.
 Please consult with your tax consultant in regards to your specific tax situation.
 We also recommend that you consult the IRS website for the latest tax information.